GoogleCloudPlatform/datashare-toolkit/README.md

 ### Consumers

-- A GCP account with billing enabled
+- A valid Google Account or Google Group [email address](https://cloud.google.com/iam/docs/overview#google_account) (which includes Gsuite and Gmail email addresses). \
+  **Note**: Consumers can create a Google account with an existing email address [here](https://support.google.com/accounts/answer/27441)
 - Entitlements granted by the publisher to your specific licensed datasets

 ## Principles